mockko/jecloud/README.md

 Server side
 -----------

-Except for the code of JaCloud (which is a gem), all other JaCloud-related stuff on the server is stored under `/var/cloud`.
+Except for the code of JeCloud (which is a gem), all other JeCloud-related stuff on the server is stored under `/var/cloud`.

 There is a global state file `/var/cloud/sys/server.json` and per-application state files `/var/cloud/APP/ENV/app.json`.
-The intent is to store only the bare minimum of the state that cannot be figured otherwise, and to accommodate external changes as much as possible (i.e. if you go and mess with the server, JaCloud should pick things up from where you left off).
+The intent is to store only the bare minimum of the state that cannot be figured otherwise, and to accommodate external changes as much as possible (i.e. if you go and mess with the server, JeCloud should pick things up from where you left off).

 We use roll-forward semantics for the recorded server state.
 E.g., to deploy a new version, we first record that we are deploying a version with the given ID, then run a general rollforward script that handles the actual process.
 If a server crashes during the operation, it will be completed the next time rollforward is run (on next boot or from cron).